okeeffdp/snowflake-sublime-text/README.md

 ---

+## Contributing

+Contributions are welcome.
+Please help to improve this extension.

+A list of contributors can be found here in the [AUTHORS.md](./AUTHORS.md)

+---

 ## Support

 If you found this extension useful and you'd like to buy me a coffee ☕ or beer 🍺, I have added some options below.